Cambodia: Tourism

-The tourism industry is the country's second-greatest source of hard currency after the textile industry.
-International visitor arrivals in 2018 topped six million, a ten-fold increase since the beginning of the 21st century.
+The tourism industry is the country's second-greatest source of hard currency after the textile industry, specifically garment-making industry.
+International visitor arrivals in 2023 topped 5.4 million based on the Tourism Statistics Report published by the Minister of Tourism.
+Reasons for growing tourism include a booming domestic tourism market, government policies to attract the Chinese market, and investments in new infrastructure like the Siem Reap Angkor International Airport.
 Tourism employs 26% of the country's workforce, which translates into roughly 2.5 million jobs for Cambodians.